 As one of the key comprehensive universities of “211 Project” of Guangdong Province, Shantou University is the only university in China that enjoys the long-term donation and support of “Li Ka Shing Foundation”, with its foundation approved by the State Council in 1981.

-College of Liberal Arts is one of the nine main schools in Shantou University, with 11 subsidiary teaching and academic departments including Department of Chinese Language and Literature, Department of Foreign Languages and Literature, Centre for the New Studies of Chinese Culture, Research Centre of Tai Wan, Hong Kong and Overseas Chinese Literature, Centre of Chaoshan Cultural Studies, the Institute of Chinese Language and Culture (Chinese Language Training Centre), the Institute of English Language and Literature, the Center for Overseas Examinations, the Center for Women Studies, the Center for International Studies, and the Center for Christian Studies.
+College of Liberal Arts is one of the nine main schools in Shantou University, with 11 subsidiary teaching and academic departments including Department of Chinese Language and Literature, Department of Foreign Languages and Literature, Centre for the New Studies of Chinese Culture, Research Centre of Tai Wan, Hong Kong and Overseas Chinese Literature, Centre of Chaoshan Cultural Studies, the Institute of Chinese Language and Culture (Chinese Language Training Centre), the Institute of English Language and Literature, the Center for Overseas Examinations, the Center for Women Studies, the Center for International Studies, and the Center for Religious Culture Studies.
 The College has a teaching staff comprises 37 teachers with senior technical title and 13 with middle technical title, among whom there are 51 doctoral and master’s degree holders.
 Its postgraduate programs offer MA degrees in Modern and Contemporary Chinese Literature, Chinese Philology, Study of Literature and Art, Chinese Ancient Literature and English Language and Literature.

 We set up two clusters in 2010, called Cluster of Humanities and General Education, and Cluster of Linguistics, Languages, and Translation, reflecting the research interests and teaching responsibilities of our faculty.